zaritskylab/CellDeathSpreading/README.md

 This repository (including data, documentation, and figures where applicable) is intended for academic/research use and is released under **CC BY-NC 4.0**.
 See [LICENSE](LICENSE) for details.

 ---

+## Resources
+This repo was carried out with the major help of this repo: [https://github.com/Yishaiaz/CellDeathQuantification]

+---